atuschek0/atuschek0/README.md

 ## I'm Adrian Tuschek 👋,

 - An Electrical Engineering & Computer Science Student at Orange Coast College
-- Born in the Canadian/American **🌲Pacific Northwest🌲** but currently in California
+- Born and raised on the Canadian and American side of the **🌲Pacific Northwest🌲** but currently in California

 <p align='center'>